-The JAMB Physics questions and answers on this page have been thoroughly explained in case your question papers does not match this one.
+The JAMB Physics questions and answers on this page have been thoroughly explained in case your question papers do not match this one.
 The questions will be similar but have different options and answers.

 The steps for all the calculations are the same for related questions.
 Study this page intensively till you enter the hall for your examination.

 1. A man walks 1km due east and then due north.
 His displacement is

 C. √1km N 15 degrees E

 D. √2km N 60 degrees E

 Explanation: Draw four cardinal points and label it N, E, S, and W and draw a horizontal line 1km (not to scale) due east and 1km due north.
 Join the line from the top to the bottom as shown in the diagram below:

 2. The density of the oil was 0.9 gcm^-3 before frying.
 If the density was 0.6 gcm^-3 after frying, assuming no loss of oil due to spilling, its new volume was